hongyusu/hongyusu.github.io/_posts/2015-10-10-novelty-detection.md

 ## Experiment settings

 I assume that data points are located in 2 dimensional space described by x and y coordinates.
 Inliers are generate from some Gaussian distributions with fixed mean and standard derivation.
 Outliers are generated from a uniform distribution from the same space.
 In particular, I generate four different datasets.
-Each dataset consist of four 2D Gaussian distributions of $$\delta$$.
+Each dataset consist of four 2D Gaussian distributions of $$\sigma=0.3$$.
+Means range from [(0,0),(0,0),(0,0),(0,0)] to [(4,4),(-4,-4),(-4,4),(4,-4)].

 ## Results